 White clematis varieties include:

-- Clematis armandii ‘Apple Blossom’ – This evergreen clematis cultivar produces masses of beautifully scented pure white flowers from early to mid-spring.
+- Clematis armandii ‘Apple Blossom’ – This evergreen cultivar produces masses of beautifully scented pure white flowers from early to mid-spring.
 It can grow up to 26 feet tall as a prolific climber.

-- Clematis ‘Moonlight’ – This deciduous clematis variety blooms from late spring to early summer.
+- Clematis ‘Moonlight’ – This deciduous variety blooms from late spring to early summer.
 It produces large white flowers with pale green stripes in the center of each petal.

 Yellow Clematis Flowers